sunjay/turtle/docs/guide/example-square.md

 ## Exercises

-These exercises are designed to help you reinforce what you've learned throughout this section.
+These exercises are designed to help you reinforce what you've learned throughout this lesson.
 All exercises are completely **optional**.
 If you get stuck on an exercise, it is totally okay to move on and come back to it later.

 If you need help, see the [Getting Help] section of the guide.